Comparison

 Is Superset a replacement for Warp?

-No. Superset does not handle SSH, ad-hoc commands, or interactive tools.
-It is a specialized orchestration layer for running AI coding agents in parallel.
+No. Superset is not your general daily-driver terminal.
+It now includes chat, browser, and diff/file review for agent workflows, but it is still specialized around orchestrating coding agents in parallel.
 You can use both: Warp for daily terminal work, Superset for parallel agent workflows.

 Does Warp isolate agents with Git worktrees?